voxpupuli/voxpupuli.github.io/docs/index.md

 * Are there new params with datatype Hash or Array?
 If possible, they should default to empty Hash/Array instead of undef.
 You can also enforce the datastructure like Array[String]
 * Are there new params with datatype Boolean?
 The default value is a tricky decision which needs careful reviewing.
 Sometimes a True/False is the better approach, sometimes undef
 * Is this a bugfix?
 Write the Pull Request Title in a way that users can easily identify if they are impacted or not
+* Does a new param map to an option in a config file of a service?
+The Parameter should accept the possible values that the service allows.
+For example 'on' and 'off'.
+Don't accept a boolean that will be converted to 'on' or 'off'